algosup/2024-2025-project-3-quickest-path-team-6/Documents/Technical/technicalSpecifications.md

 For near-instant results, the A* (A-star) algorithm is leveraged with heuristic functions based on geographical distance.
 This ensures routes are within 10% of the optimal shortest path while significantly reducing processing time.

-**Dynamic Query Handling**:

-The algorithm supports real-time queries, dynamically adapting to changes in the dataset without requiring a complete re-computation.
-This is achieved by caching frequent queries and reusing partial results for overlapping routes.

 #### Output Generation